talnoznisky/merkle-presentation/slides/slide4.md

 Actually, all of if except the *deploy* part

-And the UX was really bad and untested.
+And the UX was completely un-researched, and barely approved by UX

-And there was no catalog data to configure against.
+And there was no real catalog data to develop against

-And the code base was developed in Angular without sufficient exposure for Target scripts.
+And the code base was developed in Angular without Target integration considerations